 If I had just brought home the damn formula and bottles from hospital, a lot of the stress could have been alleviated.
 Grab them.
 If you don't use them, donate them or give them away.

 Another thing we were offered and left behind.
 In our case, we were struggling hard with breastfeeding so I preferred to not have pacifiers on the table as an option for my little but I still wish we'd have snagged them.

-Sure, you have a drawer full of adorable and tiny clothes, blankets, and hats at home but… these are the ones that you baby probably wore in those first few days so wouldn't it be sweet to hang on to them?
+Sure, you have a drawer full of adorable and tiny clothes, blankets, and hats at home but… these are the ones your baby wore in those first few days so wouldn't it be sweet to hang on to them?